obriena/ci.docker.raspberrypi/README.md

 To build an image that can run on the Raspberry Pi you must:

-1. run the buildfile in the "kernel" directory, saving it as "websphere-liberty:kernel".
+1. Run the buildfile in the "kernel" directory, saving it as "websphere-liberty:kernel".

 2. Run the Dockerfile in the "basicfeatures" directory.